Totnes Residential & Short Breaks

 News, stories & blog

-A place for young people with learning disabilities to connect with each other and take part in activities during lockdown and beyond
+A Safe-Space platform of online activities for people with learning disabilities to connect with each other and have fun.